sueswe/rubyopcontoolset/README.md

 ## Opcon Ruby Tools for the CLI

+> get informations from your SMA OPCON job-control-database.

 ### Description

 This set of scripts tries to select usefull informations from an OPCON-database.